-In summary, the overall tip fee increase is 8.4% and the minimum load from 300 to 240 pounds to create a fee of \$40.
-This is still higher than the average minimum load, which is approximately 205 pounds.
+In summary, if Council adopts the recommended Full Cost of Service fee scenario, the overall tip fee increase is 11.92% and the minimum fee increase is \$5, from \$40 to \$45.
+The assumed weight per minimum charge stays flat at 240 pounds which is higher than the average minimum load (approximately 205 pounds).

-Independent Solid Waste Fee Review and Staff response: As required by Metro Code Chapter 5.03.070, staff has had the Solid Waste Fees reviewed by an independent reviewer.
+Independent Solid Waste Fee Review: As required by Metro Code Chapter 5.03.070, staff has had the Solid Waste Fees reviewed by an independent reviewer.
 Metro employs consultant FCS Group who reviews the Solid Waste Rate Model and provisional fees.
 This review includes a letter with their findings and recommendations during this review.
-The current review letter is provided as Attachment 3 and staff's response is Attachment 4.
+The current review letter is provided as Attachment 3.

 Clean-up Material and Special Exemptions: Metro Code Section 5.02.070(b) states that the Chief Operating Officer must provide the Metro Council with an annual report indicating the amount of solid waste recycled or disposed under special exemption permits and the total regional system revenue that was not collected during the fiscal year because of those special exemptions.
-A summary showing the total amount of Metro area waste that was subject to Metro's reduced rate or exempt from fees and taxes during FY 2021-22 is provided in Attachment 1.
+A summary showing the total amount of Metro area waste that was subject to Metro's reduced rate or exempt from fees and taxes during FY 2022-23 is provided in Attachment 1.